 Remember to call on your regional Volunteer Support Specialist.
 This person can help you observe a meeting, assign you a buddy, help with registration forms, assist you with opening a bank account, plan your first meeting, and so on.
 Also plan to attend service unit meetings—usually held several times throughout the year—that provide excellent opportunities to learn from other volunteers.

 All primary contacts for households are invited to join the Girl Scout Member Community (Member Profile on the website).
 When first joining Girl Scouts you will receive an email inviting you to set up your login and password from email@example.com.
 Troop Leadership Team members will also have access to the Volunteer Toolkit in myGS in order to access troop resources and plan for the year!

 Taking advantage of learning opportunities

 Girl Scouts strives to provide you with the necessary information to successfully manage your group of girls and to let you know how and where you can get additional information on certain topics when you want to learn more.
-Volunteer learning is offered in a variety of ways to best meet your unique learning styles: written resources, face-to-face learning, interactive online learning—and additional methods are being developed and tested all the time.
-Trainings can be found at girlscoutsofcolorado.org/events.
+Volunteer learning is offered in a variety of ways to best meet your unique learning styles: written resources, face-to-face learning, webinars and eLearning classes.
+Additional resources and classes are being developed as well.
+In-person volunteer training class listings can be found at girlscoutsofcolorado.org/events.

 Learn about Girl Scouts online

-Online sessions and Volunteer Essentials are designed to give you all of the information you need to start working with girls.
+Online classes and Volunteer Essentials are designed to support your experience as a volunteer, and to give you all of the information you need to start working with girls.
 They’re always available; think of them as references you can use whenever you need them.
-Along with those national resources, GSCO has an e-learning platform at training.girlscoutsofcolorado.org to help you with your training needs, on your schedule.
+Access online volunteer training on our e-learning platform at http://gscoblog.org/online-learning/.

 Below is a list of trainings we offer, both in-person and online: